agco/agco-json-api-profiles/public/profile.md

 When the aggregation is executed the specified 'attribute' value is evaluated whether it matches the bucket criteria.
 If a match, the document is placed inside the bucket and the aggregation continues.

 #### Nesting - Metrics within Buckets
-Metrics aggregations can be nested whithin Bucket aggregations so they execute within the context of that bucket.
+Metrics aggregations can be nested within Bucket aggregations in order to have them executed in the context of that bucket.

+- Compute statistics (min/max/avg/sum/count) on the number_of_employees per zip code
 ```
 /dealers/search?aggregations=zip_agg&zip_agg.type=terms&&zip_agg.attribute=zip&zip_agg.aggregations=emp_stats_agg&emp_stats_agg.type=stats&emp_stats_agg.attribute=links.dealer_misc.number_of_employees
 ```